-This Weekend: Kirsten Dunst Sparkles in a New Show
+This Weekend: Kirsten Dunst Sparkles in a New Show | www.ozy.com

 Sneaky Pete — The Long Con.
 This Amazon series has recently been canceled after three seasons, leaving you the perfect amount of TV to binge.
 It’s a Martin Guerre-esque story in which Giovanni Ribisi plays a con man who pretends to be his old cellmate in order to escape a murderer.
 (Recommended by Karen Kunz, OZY Fan)

 Carnival Row — A Fairy Tale Come True.
-The Dickensian dreamscape of this series can be hard to settle into, but Orlando Bloom and Kara Delevingne manage to make it sing.
-It’s a story of fairies (really!) and missing persons (Orlando Bloom!), but unfortunately also one featuring questionable Irish accents.
+The Dickensian dreamscape of this series can be hard to settle into, but Orlando Bloom and Cara Delevingne manage to make it sing.
+It’s a story of fairies (really!) and missing persons (Orlando Bloom!), but unfortunately, also one featuring questionable Irish accents.
 (Recommended by Leslie dela Vega, Does a Great Brogue)

 WHAT TO LISTEN TO